 |Principle||Nutrient Value||Percent of RDA|

-At home, keep the leaves in the refrigerator soon after buying as they wither soon if kept at room temperature.
+At home, tatsoi will be kept for 3 to 5 days when unwashed, wrapped in a damp paper towel, and stored in a plastic bag in the refrigerator. store it in the refrigerator soon after buying as they wither soon if kept at room temperature.

-Komatsuna is a popular green-leafy vegetable in the Japanese diet.
-Fresh leaves, flower buds, and stems are used in a variety of cuisines all over East-Asia.
+Tatsoi (tat choy) is a popular green-leafy vegetable in Cantonese, Korean, and Japanese cuisine.
+Fresh leaves, flower buds, and stalks are used in a variety of cuisines all over East Asia.

-Before cooking, wash the leaves thoroughly in clean running water to remove sand/dirt and then rinse in saline water for about 30 minutes to remove any insecticide residues.
-Trim away thick petioles and stems.
+To prepare, wash the leaves thoroughly in clean running water to remove sand/dirt, and then rinse in saline water for about 15-30 minutes to remove any insecticide residues.
+Trim off any thick petioles and stems.

 Here are some serving tips:

-Komatsuna, being a Brassica family vegetable, contains oxalic acid, a naturally occurring substance found in some vegetables which may crystallize as oxalate stones in the urinary tract in some people.
-People with known oxalate urinary tract stones are advised to avoid eating vegetables belong to the Brassica family.
-Adequate intake of water is, therefore, necessary to maintain normal urine output.
+Tatsoi, as a member of the Brassica family, contains oxalic acid, a naturally occurring substance found in certain vegetables that could crystallize as oxalate stones in the urinary tract for some individuals.
+Those with a history of oxalate urinary tract stones are recommended to avoid consuming vegetables from the Brassica family.
+It's essential to maintain adequate water intake to support normal urine output.

 (Medical Disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)